-Carrie Underwood & Keith Urban Defend ‘Not Country’ Duet, ‘The Fighter’
+Carrie Underwood & Keith Urban Defend ‘Not Country’ Duet ‘The Fighter’

 Underwood opened up about recording the song with Urban prior to their Grammys performance, calling it “catchy” and revealing what drew her to the duet, despite fan’s claims that it doesn’t exhibit the country stylings we’re used to hearing from Carrie.

 “I love that Keith Urban always pushes boundaries of music,” Carrie said of Urban during a pre-Grammys interview backstage at the Staples Center when asked about their collaboration.

 “Yes, he’s an incredible country music artist, but he’s an incredible artist,” Underwood said.

-“I love it when people kind of throw the rules out the window and just do what feels and sounds good musically,” Carrie Underwood continued amid the country backlash surrounding her and Keith Urban’s new duet, adding that “The Fighter” “just felt like one of those songs” that doesn’t need to be put in a box when it comes to it’s genre.
+“I love it when people kind of throw the rules out the window and just do what feels and sounds good musically,” Carrie Underwood continued amid the country backlash surrounding her and Keith Urban’s new duet, adding “The Fighter” “just felt like one of those songs” that doesn’t need to be put in a box when it comes to its genre.

 “I don’t feel like it necessarily fits into a genre of music, it’s just kind of all-encompassing,” Carrie then added of her collaboration with Keith, admitting that she’s “just really glad to be a part of it.”

-Urban previously spoke out about pushing the boundaries of country music in an interview with The Boot last year, admitting that his most recent album Ripcord, which features “The Fighter,” was never intended to focus solely on country music, despite fans hitting back at himself and Carrie.
+Urban previously spoke out about pushing the boundaries of country music in an interview with the Boot last year, admitting that his most recent album Ripcord, which features “The Fighter,” was never intended to focus solely on country music, despite fans hitting back at himself and Carrie.

 “I just have to make music and just create,” Urban said at the time prior to the backlash from some country music fans over his and Underwood’s more electronic sounding duet, “The Fighter.”